Era de Francia: Deposition of Toussaint and uprising of Camba Abajo and Camba Arriba: 1802

 A year later, in 1802, an invasion of the Napoleonic army led by Charles Leclerc gave way to a new French dominion of the Spanish part.
 Historian José Gabriel García described a fairly complex situation in which the Dominicans, according to their interests, sometimes took sides favor of Toussaint, others of France and, from 1804, against the Haitians.
 An illustrative example of this situation occurred at the beginning of 1802 when residents of the city of Santo Domingo organized under the direction of Juan Baron to assault the fort of San Gil and facilitate the French landing that sought to remove Toussaint from power.
 Other Dominican sectors who supported Toussaint denounced the movement.
 Toussaint's military in the Santo Domingo tried take advantage of the support of the black people in Santo Domingo and mobilized them in his favor.
 Garcia noted that: "Commander Marquis, who had the Haitians as chief in the stronghold of Haina, he made efforts to agitate the slaves of Los Ingenios, in order to increase their numbers and would allow him to become strong."

-Perhaps as a result of these efforts, in that year of 1802, recently Once slavery was reestablished, there was an uprising of slaves in the Haciendas Camba Abajo and Camba Arriba in San Cristóbal, area of sugar mills and haciendas, close to where the rebellion of Boca de Nigua had taken place five years earlier, once again, as a result of high concentration of slaves.
+Perhaps as a result of these efforts, in that year of 1802, recently Once slavery was reestablished, there was an uprising of slaves in the Haciendas Camba Abajo and Camba Arriba in San Cristóbal, an area of sugar mills and haciendas, close to where the rebellion of Boca de Nigua had taken place five years earlier, once again, as a result of high concentration of slaves.
 The slaves of these estates took up arms and tried to join those of the Hacienda Fundacion.
 Some of those involved died in the persecution unleashed against them and others were eventually captured.22 This uprising closed the cycle of conspiracies and slave rebellions.
 Finally, the French were able to secure their dominance and the subjugation of the reinstated Dominican slaves.